-This menu allows you to access your e-mail with your Xenium 9@9h mobile phone.
-You can send and receive e-mails with ments from two different e-mail accounts.
+This menu allows you to access your e-mail with your Xenium 9@9i mobile phone.
+You can send and receive e-mails with attachments from two different e-mail accounts.

-attachments from two different e-mail accounts.

 Depending on your service provider and your subscription, your mobile phone may have been preconfigured with an e-mail account, in which case the parameters are already set.